geogao07/ContractManagementSystem/README.md

 # ContractManagementSystem
 The is a big company that has a need for a system that organize and manage the contracts done between its employees and their clients.
 A Contract Management System (CMS) is developed for client.
 The integrity, security and reliability of the CMS system are ensured by optimizing the design.
+A relational database application system is designed for a "realistic" situation, followed by an implementation of the system running on the DB server MySQL.
+The application is a two-tier system, a client side as a browser and http server with PHP parser at the server side.
+The CMS system is expected to support all “representative” queries and transactions, and produce various desired reports.